Food Baskets For Seniors

 - Seniors aged 60 and older can receive food baskets through this program.

-- The program is for one year and can be extended for another year at the end of each year.
+- The program initially lasts for one year, with the option to extend for another year at the end of each period.